Many don’t want to make the effort to find out …

 While the above are just the basics, when these issues are considered and included while testing and experimenting the various ways to present your products/services, is the best way to experience tangible results.

-Yes, it does take a lot of work and consistency in testing, but your bottom line will love you for it!
+Yes, it does take a lot of work and consistency and testing — your bottom line will love you for it!

 At your service,